Ideas to Inspire Your EXTRAORDINARY

 3 - Emphasize Renewal

 It is these rejuvenating effects and their mutually positive impact on productivity that have made vacation time a standard employee benefit.
 Despite this, research conducted by Project: Time Off reports that only 51% of employees fully utilize their vacation time.
-The most commonly cited reason is perfectly captured in this Dilbert cartoon.

 Here's the reason you want to be a leader in bucking this trend.
 Project: Time Off reports that employees at companies that encourage vacation use are much happier with their jobs as compared to those who work at places where either vacation is discouraged or managers are ambivalent about taking time off.
 Be cautioned, however.
 Words alone are insufficient to create this kind of cultural change.
 Companies need to delve into and dismantle the indirect cues that often hold more significant sway with employees and implement broader changes in policies and practices to create a new cultural norm.

 Additionally, vacations can be more enjoyable when you use my friend Shay Evans, Cruise Planners of Louisville, to help you plan the perfect getaway.
 Her knowledge and access to special deals, not to mention having a go to person while you are on vacation if something goes awry, is a free gift to yourself.